Canada Gross Domestic Product: Nominal

 1965 - 2016 | Yearly | CAD mn | World Bank

 CA: GDP: Final Consumption Expenditure: Include Discrepancy data was reported at 1,611,538.000 CAD mn in 2016.
 This records an increase from the previous number of 1,560,375.000 CAD mn for 2015.
-CA: GDP: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 555,404.000 CAD mn from Dec 1965 to 2016, with 52 observations.
+CA: GDP: Final Consumption Expenditure: Include Discrepancy data is updated yearly, averaging 555,404.000 CAD mn from Dec 1965 (Median) to 2016, with 52 observations.
 The data reached an all-time high of 1,611,538.000 CAD mn in 2016 and a record low of 43,246.601 CAD mn in 1965.
 CA: GDP: Final Consumption Expenditure: Include Discrepancy data remains active status in CEIC and is reported by World Bank.
 The data is categorized under Global Database’s Canada – Table CA.World Bank.WDI: Gross Domestic Product: Nominal.
 Final consumption expenditure (formerly total consumption) is the sum of household final consumption expenditure (formerly private consumption) and general government final consumption expenditure (formerly general government consumption).
 This estimate includes any statistical discrepancy in the use of resources relative to the supply of resources.
 Data are in current local currency.; ; World Bank national accounts data, and OECD National Accounts data files.; ;

 Last Frequency Range